-Disrupt the Urge to Drink With Safe, FDA Approved Medication
+Disrupt the Urge to Drink With Naltrexone, a Safe, FDA-Approved Medication

 “Medication assisted treatment with naltrexone, the Sinclair Method, appears to be the most effective treatment for alcohol use disorder at this time.”